nvidia-holoscan/holohub/applications/body_pose_estimation/README.md

 This application downloads a pre-recorded video from [Pexels](https://www.pexels.com/video/a-woman-showing-her-ballet-skill-in-turning-one-footed-5385885/) when the application is built.

+> **_NOTE:_** For each dataset an user elects to use, the user is responsible for checking if the dataset license is fit for the intended purpose.

 ## Input

 This app currently supports three different input options: